VinkoGitHub/Modeliranje-biofizike-srcanog-misica/README.md

-## Modelling biophysics of a heart tissue
+## Modelling biophysics of a heart muscle
 ### Vinko Dragušica

-Diploma thesis
+This repository is part of my diploma thesis and it is a supplementary material for it.
+It contains the code for solving the bidomain and monodomain equation and the presentation which contains the information about the solvers and their theoretical background.

 ### Solver workflow: